Deindex/deindex-fyi/knowledge-base.md

 ## Content That May Qualify

 **Q: What types of content may qualify for removal?**
-A: Content that may qualify includes: outdated or irrelevant pages, personal data exposed without consent, defamatory or factually false content, duplicate or low-quality scraped pages, sensitive personal information such as medical or financial data, and content that violates platform policies.
-Eligibility varies by platform.
+A: Content that may qualify includes outdated or irrelevant pages, personal data exposed without consent, defamatory or factually false content, duplicate or low-quality scraped pages, sensitive personal information such as medical or financial data, and content that violates platform policies.

 **Q: Does all content qualify for removal?**
-A: No. Not all content qualifies.
-Each search engine and platform has its own policies and criteria.
+A: No. Each search engine and platform has its own policies and criteria.
 Whether content qualifies depends on the specific circumstances and the policies of the platform where it appears.

 ---

 ## The Deindexing Process

 **Q: What are the steps to approach deindexing?**
-A: The general process is: (1) Identify — find the exact URLs causing the problem; (2) Assess — check whether the content qualifies under policies or legal grounds; (3) Select a path — choose the appropriate method such as a removal tool, legal notice, policy report, or suppression strategy;
-(4) Submit — file the request, document everything, follow up; (5) Monitor —
+A: The general process is: (1) Identify the exact URLs causing the problem;
+(2) Assess whether the content qualifies under policies or legal grounds;
+(3) Select a path such as a removal tool, legal notice, policy report, or suppression strategy; (4) Submit, document everything, and follow up;
-track changes in results and reinforce positive content.
+(5) Monitor changes and reinforce positive content.

 ---

 ## Google

 **Q: How does Google handle content removal?**
-A: Google offers: the URL Removal Tool in Search Console for webmasters with site access; legal removal requests for DMCA, defamation, or court orders;
-policy reports for personal information, doxxing, or non-consensual imagery;
-and content suppression through positive authoritative content.
+A: Google offers the URL Removal Tool in Search Console for webmasters with site access, legal removal requests for DMCA and defamation, policy reports for personal information and doxxing, and content suppression through positive authoritative content.

 **Q: What is the Google URL Removal Tool?**
-A: It is a tool inside Google Search Console that allows webmasters to temporarily or permanently request removal of URLs from Google's search index.
+A: A tool inside Google Search Console that allows verified webmasters to temporarily or permanently request removal of URLs from Google's search index.
-It is only available to verified site owners.

 ---